rmraya/OpenXLIFF/README.md

    -enc:       (optional) character set code for the source file
    -srx:       (optional) SRX file to use for segmentation
-   -catalog:   (optional) XML catalog to use for processing
+   -catalog:   (optional) XML catalog to use for processing -maxThreads:(optional) Maximum number of threads to use while converting
    -ditaval:   (optional) conditional processing file to use when converting DITA maps
    -config:    (optional) configuration file to use when converting JSON documents
    -embed:     (optional) store skeleton inside the XLIFF file